 Aspiration of the joint is useful to help rule out other conditions, such as crystal arthropathy or bacterial infection.

 Treatment of Viral Arthritis

 Viral arthritis is mild and requires only symptomatic treatment.
 NSAIDs, low dose steroids are mostly used.
 Antiviral drugs are used when indicated.

 Antibiotics may be prescribed in selected patients where there is a secondary bacterial infection or prophylaxis in patients where there is an immunodeficiency.

 Immunoglobulins can be used to enhance the immunity.

 Surgical drainage is not indicated unless septic arthritis is considered likely.
 Gentle mobilization may be initiated after a few days of rest.

 In hepatitis C virus infection, interferon alfa-2b is given in a dosage of 3-5 million U 2-3 times a week for 6 months.
-Combination therapy that adds ribavirin 1000-1200 mg/day is recommended and has been shown to yield better response rates.

 Get more stuff on Musculoskeltal Health

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.